BstLabs/medium-articles/how_to_convert_python_functions/article.md

 main(search_path)
 ```

 As you must have already noticed, there is no CLI pre-processing, adding arguments, version callback, etc. Everything is dead simple Python.
-DynaCLI grabs the version from __version__ and the CLI name from cli docstring.
+DynaCLI grabs the version from __version__ and the CLI name from `qr_code`(CLI entrypoint) docstring.

 That's it - the changes are done and we are ready to run the CLI.